Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 The Timing Advantage

-Here's a typical timeline for a permitted roofing project:
+Here's a typical timeline for a filed roofing project:

-- Day 0: Homeowner files permit with the county
+- Day 0: Homeowner files for roofing work with the county

-- Day 1–3: Permit appears in public records
+- Day 1–3: Filing appears in county records

 - Day 3–14: Homeowner is actively comparing contractors, getting quotes, and making a decision